 ASF has helped hundreds of survivors, who are also activists.
 They demonstrate.
 They meet with politicians.
 They press charges against the people who throw acid.
 They find old victims and explain that even though their wounds are old, ASF can still help them.
 They manage to get thousands of men to demonstrate about violence against women on International Women’s Day.
 ASF has also managed to create our own Center, with a plastic surgery clinic and offer completely free treatment.
 There are psychologists at ASF to help the survivors, but they also help the staff who work with them.

 Monira and ASF even sent some victims abroad for extensive plastic surgery.
 Some have been given new noses, even whole new faces.
 They have lawyers who try to help us make sure the guilty parties are caught and convicted.
-ASF has 80 staff, and 20 of them are themselves survivors of acid attacks.
+Many of ASF’s staff, are themselves survivors of acid attacks.